ahmetsenturk/masters-thesis/content/evaluation.typ

 == Discussion

-The results indicate that personalized feedback is perceived as both aligned with user preferences and of high quality, whereas first-time configuration imposes a noticeable cognitive cost.
+The results indicate personalized feedback is perceived as aligned with user preferences and of high quality, whereas first-time configuration imposes a noticeable cognitive cost.
 The design changes target precisely this pain point.
-Clearer labels, example-based onboarding, and progressive disclosure are expected to reduce configuration time and increase comprehension without reducing perceived control.
+More transparent labels, example-based onboarding, and progressive disclosure will reduce configuration time and increase comprehension without reducing perceived control.

 == Limitations
 Generalizability is limited by the small, homogeneous sample drawn from a single institution and restricted to master's students.
 The task domain focused on a single, text-only machine-learning exercise; outcomes may differ for code-centric, mathematical, or multimodal tasks.
-Construct validity may be affected by reliance on self-reported Likert items and by the absence of blinded comparisons.
-Procedure effects are possible due to the think-aloud protocol and researcher presence, as well as learning effects between default and personalized submissions.
+Construct validity may be affected by reliance on self-reported Likert items and the absence of blinded comparisons.
+Procedure effects are possible due to the think-aloud protocol, researcher presence, and learning effects between default and personalized submissions.